 Policy 11.1.5 requires that the installation of a major urban facility or service should be coordinated with the provision of other urban facilities or services.
-No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer from the existing sewer main abutting the site in S. Parrish Road.
+No major urban facility or service is required here; rather, it requires normal extension of sanitary sewer from the existing sewer main abutting the site in Sunblaze Drive.

-The owner has not proposed to further divide the existing parcel at this time.
+The owner has not proposed to further divide the existing parcel at this time, and neither is re-zoning the property proposed at this time as explained elsewhere in this report.